 2. Valbona to Theth Hike, Albania

 After a quick change in travel plans, we decided to head into Albania from Montenegro.
 We had heard about the Valbona to Theth hike, a roughly 10-km trek that takes you between two tiny villages nestled deep in the heart of the Albanian Alps.
 This is the first time Big & Small hiked with everything on our backs, navigating rocky terrain as we made our way to the peak from Valbona before walking through dense forest on the knee-buckling descent to Theth.
 We managed to do this hike at the tail-end of the season in October, which meant we were rewarded with spectacular fall colors—swaths of bright reds and oranges blanketing the rugged mountain edges.
 We relished the fresh air, local food, and lack of WiFi.
 Just getting to this area of Albania is a journey in itself (including a ferry and some harrowing bus rides).
 But that means it remains rather unspoiled, and we sure hope it stays that way.
-We’ll have a video of our adventures in Albania up soon, so stay tuned!

 3. Sarajevo, Bosnia

 Sarajevo, the capital of Bosnia and Herzegovina, is a city where wars began and olympics were held.
 You’ll see stunning landscapes, sweeping mountains, and remnants of tragedy.
 Here are 10 things to do in Sarajevo, including taking the new cable car up Trebevic Mountain, walking along the abandoned Olympic bobsled track, trying local food and coffee, and learning about the city’s most harrowing moments under siege.